 When we compared stories, we figured out that somehow when I went to use the bathroom after booking another night, he managed to wander into the room and flop onto my bed before the door closed.

 Looking back on it, it was a hilarious situation.
 For someone already battling hundreds of emotions as a first time traveler, I created tons of bad scenarios in my head that were usually based off of horror films.
 And that will make any experience seem dangerous.
 Go camping?
 Killed.
 Eastern Europe?
 Killed.
 Unless Liam Neeson can save me with his certain set of skills.
 Relaxing by a lake?
 Killed.
 Own a cat and bury it when it dies?
-Killed.
+Killed by zombie cats.
 Go to sleep at night and dream?
 Killed.
 Tomatoes?
-Killer tomatoes.
+Killer tomatoes, you’re dead.
 Clowns?
 Killer alien clowns.
 Get the point?
 Well, I believe that last one.
 I hate clowns!

 Don’t let fear of the unknown or TV/movies delegate where you can travel to and not.
 Even when I traveled to Haiti, most warned me that I’d be killed or kidnapped because they saw it on TV and the news.
 Haiti is my favorite country to travel to.